s-r-e-e-r-a-j/ESP32-Simple-Projects/README.md

-## Simple Beginner Projects Using Esp32 Microcontroller
+## Simple Esp32 Projects For Beginners